 Can You Back Out of Buying a House Before Closing?
 Yes, With Consequences

-Your first opportunity to back out will come during that narrow window between the time that your offer is accepted and the time that your real estate contract/purchase agreement is signed and you’ve made your earnest money deposit.
+Your first opportunity to back out will come during that narrow window between the time your offer is accepted and the time your real estate contract/purchase agreement is signed and you’ve made your earnest money deposit.

 That’s why you have to include an exit strategy in your purchase agreement.

-When your real estate agent drafts the purchase agreement, it should include several contingencies.
+When your real estate agent drafts the home purchase agreement, it should include several contingencies.
 Think of them as “escape routes” or legal ways to get out of a contract.

 - Conditions that must be met

 - Contingency deadlines (during which conditions must be met)